-Section 2.7: School Culture and Engagement
+Section 2.7: Culture, Social Emotional Learning, and Behavioral Management

-2.7.1: School Culture
+2.7.1: School Culture and Social Emotional Learning

-Describe the school's general approach to, and rationale for, its school culture, along with the policies, systems, and traditions that will help the school achieve this culture.
+Describe the school's general approach to, and rationale for, its school culture, along with the policies, evidence-based practices, systems, and traditions that will help the school achieve this culture.
 Address the following:

-- Describe how the school will establish and maintain a culture that supports students' intellectual and social development, including the plan to communicate expectations for school culture to students, teachers, administrators, and parents/guardians. - Describe any extracurricular activities that the school will offer to develop and nurture the social needs of students. - Identify the members of the leadership team and/or staff who will be responsible for implementing, monitoring, and assessing the components of this section.
+- Describe how the school will establish and maintain a culture that supports students' intellectual and social development, including the plan to communicate expectations for school culture to students, teachers, administrators, and parents/guardians. - Describe any extracurricular activities that the school will offer to develop and nurture the social needs of students. - What programs, resources, and services (both internal and external) do you plan to provide related to these needs? - Describe the contours of your school's multi-tiered systems of support ("MTSS") to provide social and emotional skills instruction for all students.
+Please specify: - (1) levers indicating when and how students will be referred to appropriate tiers: - (2) methods of assessment and instruction: - (3) protocols for implementation and intervention; - (4) behavioral management (discipline); and - (5) monitoring systems for each tier.

+Identify the members of the leadership team and/or staff who will be responsible for implementing, monitoring, and assessing the components of this section.